milichf/debounclic/readme.md

 And so, the contacts "bounce", registering multiple or double the clicks you performed, incorrectly.
 Modern mice handle this by adding a "debounce time", which is a minimum delay between registering clicks.
 Since doubleclicks happen REALLY fast, usually under 5-20ms, mice have the debounce time set to 30ms and above, so that any incorrect clicks this time do not occur.
 We can lower this time in your mouse's software to a lower number to get an.. unfair(?) advantage in video games...

 However, some mouse software do not have an option to turn down the debounce time.
-We use AHK's `Random` function to **simulate human variation** and avoid robotic patterns.

 ---